RedFred7/dover_to_calais/README.md

 ###Filtering the response
-Why parse the response XML yourself when DoverToCalais can do it for you?
-Just use the *#filter* method on the response object, passing a filtering hash:
+Why parse the response XML ourselves when DoverToCalais can do it for us?
+We'll just use the *#filter* method on the response object, passing a filtering hash:

      my_filter = {:entity => 'Entity1', :value => 'Value1', :given => {:entity => 'Entity2', , :value => 'Value2'}}
      reponse.filter(my_filter)